 Fan Loyalty Score: 85.39

 If you’re reading this and you like the Patriots, you’re probably smirking.
 If you’re reading this and you’re not a Patriots fan, well, welcome to the majority population.
 The 2019 Super Bowl Champions still fall behind 8 teams for their total playoff appearances—they’re currently tied with the 49ers, Eagles and Bears at 26—but they raked in a whopping $593 million in 2018, and had 11.36 million social media followers as of September 2018.
-Tom Brady may be first on the NFL Top 100 Players of 2018 list, but he still has fewer rings than Ariana Grande—and the Dallas Cowboys.
+Tom Brady may be first on the NFL Top 100 Players of 2018 list but since he left the team, it will be interesting to see how the Patriots perform in years to come.

 #3 – Green Bay Packers | Green Bay, WI